Dadangdut33/Speech-Translate/README.md

 ## Building

-Before compiling the project, make sure you have installed all the dependencies and setup your pytorch correctly.
+**Before compiling the project**, make sure you have installed all the dependencies and setup your pytorch correctly.
 Your pytorch version will control wether the app will use GPU or CPU (that's why it's recommended to make virtual environment for the project).

-The pre compiled version in this project is built using cx_freeze, i have provided the script in [build.py](./build.py).
-To compile it into an exe run `python build.py build` in the **root directory**.
-This will produce an executable file in the `build` directory.
+The pre compiled version in this project is built using cx_freeze, we have provided the script in [build.py](./build.py).
+This build script is only configured for windows build at the moment, but feel free to contribute if you know how to build properly for other OS.

+To compile it into an exe run `python build.py build_exe` in the **root directory**.
+This will produce a folder containing the compiled project alongside an executable in the `build` directory.
 After that, use innosetup script to create an installer.
-You can use the provided [installer.iss](./installer.iss) to create an installer.
+You can use the provided [installer.iss](./installer.iss) to create the installer.

 ## Compatibility